 So, before you deliver a project to the development team remember to handle testing.
 Test it by yourself, on your colleagues, on the potential users and then you’ll get the desired outcome.

-Small Item, Big Impact: Types and Functions of UI Icons.
+Small Item, Big Impact: Types of UI Icons

 Mobile UI Design: 15 Basic Types of Screens.